rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/README.md

 # HTML5 is the latest version of HTML.
 It introduced new elements (e.g., <video>, <audio>, <canvas>) and APIs, improved support for multimedia, and enhanced semantic markup for better document structure.

 5. Explain the difference between inline and block-level elements?
 # Inline elements do not start on a new line and only take up as much width as necessary.
 Examples include <a>, <span>, and <strong>.
 Block-level elements, on the other hand, start on a new line and take up the full width of their parent container.
-Examples include <div>, <p>, and <h1>.

 6. How do you create a hyperlink in HTML?
 # You can create a hyperlink using the a (anchor) element.
 Example: <a href="https://www.example.com">Visit Example</a>.